Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 ### Clients

-Alfresco Content Services offers a web-based client called Alfresco Share, built entirely with the web script technology.
+Content Services offers a web-based client called Alfresco Share, built entirely with the web script technology.
 Share provides content management capabilities with simple user interfaces, tools to search and browse the repository, content such as thumbnails and associated metadata, previews, and a set of collaboration tools such as wikis and discussions.
 Share is organized as a set of sites that can be used as a meeting place for collaboration.
 It's a web-based application